Multiscale analysis of large twist ferroelectricity and swirling dislocations in bilayer hexagonal boron nitride: Summary and conclusions

 Before concluding, we acknowledge the limitations of the current study.
 First, the BFIM model does not account for out-of-plane displacement. \citet{dai2016twisted,rakib2023helical} noted that interlayer dislocations can transform from straight to helical lines, forming out-of-plane bulges at the AA junction.
 Moreover, this out-of-plane bulge might even be responsible for forming spiral dislocations in equi-biaxially heterostrained bilayer hBN as shown by \citet{zhang2024impact}.
 To incorporate the out-of-plane displacement, the constitutive law of the BFIM model should include a) a 3D GSFE \citep{zhouVanWaalsBilayer2015} (as opposed to the current 2D GSFE), wherein the third dimension corresponds to the interlayer spacing, and b) bending rigidity \citep{dai2016structure} of the constituent 2D materials.
 Second, our model does not predict spontaneous nonzero polarization in the absence of the applied field, nor does it predict hysteresis.
 While experiments \cite{yasuda2021stacking} report a net dipole moment under zero electric field, its origin remains unexplored.
-We hypothesize that hysteresis is a consequence of symmetry breaking of the lower energy stackings due to lattice defects, dislocation mobility, and the coupling between strain and polarization (flexoelectricity).
+While the effect of domain-wall pinning has not been explored in the context of bilayer 2D materials, \citet{gao2011revealing} demonstrated that in bulk ferroelectric PbZr${_0.2}$Ti${_0.8}$O$_3$, the local disorder created by an isolated defect can significantly alter ferroelectric switching dynamics by modifying domain-wall velocities and locally favoring one polarization state over another.
+These results indicate that even weak, localized energy barriers introduced by individual defects can give rise to history-dependent switching behavior.
+Capturing such effects in heterodeformed bilayer hBN would require the explicit inclusion of defect-induced local energy barriers in the energy landscape, which is beyond the scope of the present work and will be explored in future studies.
 Beyond these limitations, a natural extension of this work is to investigate in-plane ferroelectricity in heterodeformed bilayer hBN \cite{bennett2023polar}, which can be incorporated into the current model through an in-plane polarization landscape functional.
 We plan to explore this in future work.